New Litter of puppies from Bra'tac!

 Special on Bully Max - Coupon below

 HEALTH QUESTIONS AND ANSWERSOur health section explores the most common questions regarding Pit Bull Health.
 Every question I answer is directly from my mailbox.
 I have selected the best and most informative health questions and have included them for your review.
-I have organized each question into categories.

 Our health section covers a variety of issues that are common among any breed of dog.
 Most dog owners are not qualified to diagnose and treat many common health issues that a professional kennel deals with on a regular basis.
 You will find solutions to many of these concerns.